Thrissur Pooram: Eastern Group (Paramekkavu side)

 The Pooram is centered on the Vadakkunnathan Temple, with all these temples sending their processions to pay obeisance to the Shiva, the presiding deity.
 The Thampuran is believed to have chalked out the program and the main events of the Thrissur Pooram festival.

 Flag Hoisting

 The pooram officially begins from the event of flag hoisting (കൊടിയേറ്റം).
 The flag hosting ceremony (Kodiyettam) begins seven days before Thrissur Pooram.
-All the participating temples of Thrissur Pooram are present for the ceremony, and there is a light fireworks to announce the commencement of the festival.
+All the participating temples of Thrissur Pooram are present for the ceremony, and there is a light fireworks display to announce the commencement of the festival.